Mikaela/mikaela.github.io/pages/external/identifying.html.md

 #### HexChat

 Create a folder "certs" to your HexChat config and copy the .pem file there and copy and rename it as `client.pem`.
+Windows users: skip the following two commands and go under topic "Windows" below.

 ```
 mkdir -p ~/.config/hexchat/certs/